 The 2024 exam has 6 subjects, of which math, literature, and foreign language are 3 compulsory subjects.
 Students can choose a combination of subjects to take the exam between natural sciences (physics, chemistry, biology) or social sciences (history, geography, civic education) with 4 exam sessions.

 The 2025 exam has 4 subjects including compulsory math and literature, students can choose 2 more subjects from the following subjects (foreign language, physics, chemistry, biology, information technology, technology, history, geography, economic education and law).
 In which information technology and technology are 2 new subjects.
-Candidates with international language certificates according to regulations can register to be exempted from this subject but will not be given a score of 10.
+Candidates (TS) with international foreign language certificates according to regulations can register to be exempt from this subject but will not be given a score of 10.

 N EXAM MATERIALS ARE NOT IN ANY TEXTBOOK